AdobeDocs/experience-manager-assets-essentials.en/help/using/bulk-rename.md

 >
 > * You cannot convert emojis into text.
 > * Use a unique name otherwise renaming fails with a warning.
 Though you can try again with a new name.
+> * You can also convert Unicode or non-alphanumeric characters into text.

 ## Next Steps {#next-steps}